 - External event

-If you create a program that starts with one of these entry points, and follow the entry point immediately with an email node, the first email will be sent to all participating contacts regardless of their opt-in status (i.e. opt-in can be empty or FALSE).
+If you create a program that starts with one of these transactional entry points, the first email in the program will be sent to all participating contacts regardless of their opt-in status (i.e. opt-in can be empty or FALSE).

-This is to enable you to set up critical transactional programs such as support requests, order and shipping confirmation, etc.
+This is to enable you to set up double opt-in programs, and critical transactional programs such as support requests, order and shipping confirmation, etc.

 - These emails may not contain any marketing content that is not directly related to the transaction that triggered them.